Tomshiii/ahk/Support Files/shortcuts/readme.md

 ## About
-This folder is just a collection of the shortcuts I use within a few scripts.
-This folder isn't super necessary for your own use, but once I needed a shortcut for one of my functions I figured I should probably include it in the repo.
+This folder is just a collection of the shortcuts that get called by a few scripts instead of using hardcoded filepaths.

+If you are simply cloning the repo from github instead of downloading a release, this folder will be empty.
+A lot of my scripts rely on some of these shortcuts to exist.
+So either consider downloading a release to grab them or create them yourself.

+The important ones are;
+- Adobe Premiere Pro
+- Adobe After Effects
+- Adobe Photoshop
+- The `Your Phone` application from microsoft